Accessibility

 -

-When providing CC, English- and French-language OS services must meet quality standards about, among other things, lag time and accuracy. footnote 9
+When providing CC, English- and French-language OS must meet quality standards about, among other things, lag time and accuracy. footnote 9

 -